Standard Development Process

 • the input of 140+ diverse experts representing 100+ organizations from 23 countries who engaged in 10 topical Working Groups convened by IRMA.

-It is important to note that the expert Working Groups were created to catalyze suggestions for solutions on issues that most needed attention.
 They were not tasked to come to consensus, nor make formal recommendations.
 The Working Groups did not, nor were they requested to, endorse this DRAFT Standard.
+Working Groups operated under the following Terms of Reference and Participation Agreement.

 It is also important to note that this DRAFT Standard hasn’t been endorsed by IRMA’s equally governed, multistakeholder Board of Directors.